smartyhall/meshbbs/docs/qa/real-world-test-plan.md

 # Real‑World QA Test Plan — 1.0.41-beta

 Use this comprehensive checklist to validate MeshBBS behavior on a live Meshtastic device and shared mesh network.
-Document all test results with exact commands, observed responses, and relevant log excerpts from `meshbbs.log`.
+Document each test run with exact commands, observed responses, and relevant log excerpts from `meshbbs.log`.

 **Print-friendly:** Use your browser's Print function to save as PDF.